cjbio/NGS_bioinformatics/README.md

 P=22 # number of threads to use for data analysis (find out number of availible threads on linux using "htop" command) LIBRARYTYPE=fr-firststrand
 ```
+## ALL done!
+You can now kick back with a mojito and let the computer take care of the rest.
 ## TOPHAT2 alignment
 ```
 mkdir $SCRIPTS $ALIGNMENTFILES $ASSEMBLIESFILES $QUANTIFICATION $DE